BACK TO CONTENTS

 3 place piston in Top Dead Centre of the compression stroke

-4 position the contact points such that they are barely start to open (use cigarette paper between the points, it should just start to slide)
+4 position the contact points such that they barely start to open (use cigarette paper between the points, it should just start to slide)

 That should do the trick.
 At the fully advanced position, this setting will be slightly early compared to the original manufacturers setting.
 The higher octane number of the petrol does make this possible.
 You can change the lever setting such that the engine runs properly.